 - · Blaze engine.
 Supported without restrictions. - Spark engine.
 Supported without restrictions in batch mappings.
 Not supported in streaming mappings. - Databricks Spark engine.
-Not supported.
+Supported without restrictions.

 Classifier Transformation in a Non-native Environment

 The Classifier transformation processing in a non-native environment depends on the engine that runs the transformation.